-Considering these developments including, in particular, the RP having taken over the management and control of the Corporate Debtor and its three subsidiaries (Group) inter alia with the objective of running them as going concerns, the financial results continue to be prepared on going concern basis.
+Considering these developments including, in particular, the RP having taken over the management and control of the Corporate Debtor and its three subsidiaries (Group) inter alla with the objective of running them as going concerns, the financial results continue to be prepared on going concern basis.
 It is clarified that RITL is currently under the supervision of a Monitoring Committee.
-Since the Group continues to incur loss, current liabilities exceed current assets and Group has defaulted in repayment of borrowings, payment of regulatory and statutory dues and pending renewal of telecom licenses, these events indicate that material uncertainty exists that may cast significant doubt on Group's ability to continue as a going concern.
-The Auditors have drawn qualification in their Limited Review Report for the quarter and half year ended September 30, 2021.
+Since the Group continues to incur loss, current llabilities exceed current assets and Group has defaulted in repayment of borrowings, payment of regulatory and statutory dues and pending renewal of telecom licenses, these events indicate that material uncertainty exists that may cast significant doubt on Group's ability to continue as a going concern.
+The Auditors have drawn qualification in their Limited Review Report for the quarter and nine months ended December 31, 2021.